Biological Engineering (BIEN)

 Repeatable: Repeatable for up to 6.00 total credit hours.
 Allows multiple enrollment in term.

-Tissue engineering demonstrates enormous potential for improving human health.
-This course explores principles of tissue engineering, drawing upon diverse fields such as cell biology, material science, and chemical and biological engineering.
+Tissue engineering demonstrates enormous potential for improving human health and the field of biofabrication has advanced our ability to position cells and materials into 3D configurations for the engineering of new tissues.
+This course explores principles of tissue engineering and biofabrication, drawing upon diverse fields such as cell biology, material science, and chemical and biological engineering.
 Current and developing methods of tissue engineering, as well as specific applications will be discussed in the context of these principles.
 The course will involve review of current literature within this developing field, as well as focus on translational concepts of tissue engineering.
+Formerly known as CHEN 5802.

 Equivalent - Duplicate Degree Credit Not Granted: BIEN 4802